tjfinney/Groups/README.md

 # Groups

-This is a repository for my article named "How to discover textual groups."
+This is a data repository associated with an article named "How to discover textual groups."
 It includes data matrices and distance matrices for a number of example data sets:

 * distances between cities
 * well defined clusters